julietmwong27/Respirometry/Respirometer_SOP.md

   a.
 Refer to the [**PreSens SOP**](/PreSens_SOP.md) for proper handling and storage of the probes.

 1. Leave items to soak overnight if possible, then remove from the fresh water and place on a clean surface to dry.

-<a name="Troubleshooting"></a> **Troubleshooting**
-* Disconnection of battery wire
-    * Access the battery compartment by simply unscrewing (rotating counterclockwise) the PVC tubing which holds the battery and connections.
-No screwdrivers are required.
-    * A temporary hold may be aquired using electrical tape until you can solder the affected wire.
-    * A soldering iron with a fine tip is needed to reconnect the end of the wire to a small ssquare attachment point inside the battery compartment.
-Before soldering, test the appropriate connection point by holding the end of the wire to the metal connection point and turning the motor ON.
-Do NOT touch the metal while the motor is on.
-    * Once a connection point is found, use a heated soldering iron and solder to seal that connection.
-Let rest for a few minutes, then test the motor by turning it ON again.